olexandr-konovalov/gapdays2014/program.md

 	* Missing in GAP (but badly needed)
 	* ...
 2. GAP development model
-	* Collect feedback and wishes regarding the GAP version control system, branches, etc.
+	* Collect feedback and wishes regarding the GAP source code repository, branches, etc.
 	* ...
 3. Future of GAP as (part of) a platform for constructive mathematics
 	* The kernel (modularization, modernization, extensions, …)